 According to Zhou et al. (2017), air pollution levels may be effectively decreased by including environmental provisions.
 Air pollution levels are a serious concern for China's environment and public health.
 The authors stressed how the inclusion of environmental provisions in RTAs has the potential to promote environmental dimension of sustainability in China.
 This is a result of the reduction in PM2.5 air pollution.
-And this, in turn, improves the environment positively.
-The researchers also emphasised the significance of enforcing environmental laws, and it is suggested that doing so successfully is essential to accomplishing sustainable development goals.
+And this, in turn, improves the environmental laws, and it is suggested that doing so successfully is essential to accomplishing sustainable development goals.